 Wildlife find their way to the islands in a variety of ways.
 Some swim, others cross the ice, and some manage to “hitch-hike” to the islands on boats.
 Those that hibernate, like zhigaag (skunks) and chipmunks, don’t tend to occur on the islands.
 With warming conditions, the thickness and duration of ice within the islands is declining.
 Research is underway to study the potential effects of changing ice conditions on wildlife.

 Waawaashkeshi (white-tailed deer) populations ebb and flow in the islands over time, depending on habitat conditions – peak populations in the 1940’s and 1950’s following extensive logging, to large declines in the 1960’s following severe winters, liberal hunting, and habitat changes.
 Currently, deer populations occur on Oak, Stockton, Basswood and Hermit at low densities.
 Deer can swim however and are occasionally seen on other islands.

-Following logging and associated habitat changes, beaver became established and colonized all the available watersheds on Stockton and Outer Islands.
-With time, forests have matured and favorable beaver habitat has been reduced.
-This, in combination with flooding in the early 1990's that destroyed beaver dams and bear predation on Stockton Island, beaver populations have greatly declined.
-By 1994, no active beaver lodges were found on Stockton Island and recent surveys indicate that beaver numbers have declined on Outer Island.
-Like deer, beaver can swim between islands and are occasionally found on other islands.
+Similarly, amik (beaver) respond to habitat changes.
+Following logging and associated habitat changes, they established and colonized all the available watersheds on Stockton and Outer Islands.
+With time, forests matured, favorable beaver habitat has been reduced, and numbers declined.
+Active beaver lodges occur on Sand, Michigan and Outer Islands.
+However, like deer, beaver can swim between islands and are occasionally found on other islands.